What does a Community Relations Director do?

 - Cons:

-- Need to handle public and media relations, which can be challenging.
+- Requirement to handle public scrutiny and criticism.

 What is the job outlook for a Community Relations Director?